 - Cool prior to decoration.
 To avoid bleed-through into the mashed potato, it’s best to decorate the cake as close to your planned party and serving as possible.
 Although I’m pretty confident that the dogs would not mind at all.
 It might even be a bit tastier that way.

 - Construct your layer cake, applying mashed potato frosting between each layer.
 In the middle, I just a small quantity of mashed potato with the carrot to help hold the carrot and the cakes in place.

 - Frost the exterior with additional mashed potato, garnish (optional) to decorate, and refrigerate until you are ready to display and serve.
 If chilled, pampered pooches might enjoy their slice of cake warmed slightly for extra delicious scent and flavour.

 Dog-Friendly Cake Making Tips and Tricks

-- Meat can be prepared in advance and stored refrigerated short term (or frozen longer term) and then decorated for the party.
-Leftovers can be cut into bite-sized snacks and refrigerated or frozen.
+- The meat for the steak cake can be prepared in advance and stored refrigerated short term (or frozen longer term) and then decorated for the party.
+Leftovers from the cake can be cut into bite-sized snacks and then refrigerated or frozen.

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our archives.
 You can also use the category and tag labels to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.